matianfu/telsa/README.md

 Telsa is not a drop-in replacement for node TLS.
 It is simpler.
 A `connect` event is emitted after a TLS handshaking.
 There is no `secureConnect` event.
 Data should be written or piped into Telsa before a `connect` event.

+# Dependencies

+Telsa has two dependencies. `forge` for processing server certificates, and `debug` for debugging print.

+`forge` is also a pure JavaScript implementation with its own TLS/SSL implementation. `forge` supports only RSA public key signature, so a certificate signed with `ECDHA` could not be verified.

+It is possible to use openssl command to verify the certificate chain, which has a better support for certificates signed by other algorithms other than RSA.

+Telsa has no plan for its own X.509 and Asn.1 support so far.

 # Example